Newborn Screening Information for Providers:

 Hearing Screening in the Neonatal Intensive Care Unit (NICU)

 The risk of hearing loss is reported to be 10 times greater among infants in the NICU than for infants in the well-baby nursery.
 Therefore, special attention must be given to screen infants in the NICU appropriately.
+Infants in the NICU for more than five days (who are presumed to be at increased risk for neural hearing loss), must have automated auditory brainstem response (AABR) included as part of their hearing screening.

 Note: It is the responsibility of the hospital staff that discharges baby to home to make sure that hearing screening is complete and that results are reported.